ga-wdi-boston/roman-numerals-challenge/README.md

 ## Bonus

-Once you've implemented `arabic_to_roman`, implement the inverse method, `roman_to_arabic`, in either Ruby of JavaScript.
+Once you've implemented `arabic_to_roman`, implement the inverse method, `roman_to_arabic`, in either Ruby or JavaScript.
-As with `arabic_to_roman`, you'll need to do some input validation -- if your receive any strings that don't follow the rules of roman numerals (e.g. no more than three of the same character in a row) or are otherwise obviously invalid, return `null`/`nil`.
+As with `arabic_to_roman`, you'll need to do some input validation -- if you receive any strings that don't follow the rules of Roman numerals (e.g. no more than three of the same character in a row) or are otherwise obviously invalid, return `null`/`nil`.
 Also: be sure to set `xdescribe` to `describe` in your test file, so that